cocotb/cocotb/docs/source/quickstart.rst

 ----------------------
 Often it is useful to have several routines running in parallel.
 This can be done with :keyword:`async` functions.
-In cocotb an :keyword:`!async` function should always be started with :func:`cocotb.start_soon`, and can be :keyword:`await`-ed if desired.
+With cocotb an :keyword:`!async` function should always be started with :func:`cocotb.start_soon`, and can be :keyword:`await`-ed if desired.
 See :ref:`coroutines` for more information.

 As long as the coroutines are not decorated with :deco:`cocotb.test` they are not automatically called